-Gains and losses arising from financial instruments classified as available-for-sale are only recognised in profit or loss when they are sold or when the investment is impaired.

-In the case of impairment or sale, any gain or loss previously recognised in equity is transferred to the profit or loss.
+Gains or losses arising from financial instruments classified as available-for-sale are only recognised in profit or loss when they are sold, or when the investment is impaired.
+In the case of impairment or sale, any gain or loss previously recognised in equity in transferred to profit or loss.